 - Boston University – offers a Genealogical Essentials Course and a Certificate Program in Genealogical Research online for a fee.

 - Brigham Young University, Idaho – offers a fully online Family History Research Certificate which can be extended into Associate course for a fee.

 - National Genealogical Society – this society offers a range of courses, both of and online courses in American Genealogical Studies for a fee.

-- National Institute for Genealogical Studies – this site offers a range of courses from beginner to advanced in genealogical studies with regional-specific courses available.
+- International Institute for Genealogical Studies – this site offers a range of courses from beginner to advanced in genealogical studies with regional-specific courses available.
 Courses can be taken as a standalone subject with some being credited towards Certificate programs such as American Records Certificate, Australian Records Certificate, Irish Records Certificate.
 Discount packages are also offered when selecting a number of courses.

 - Ancestry Academy – part of the Ancestry brand, Academy provides courses on just about any topic in genealogy that you think of with new content being added all the time.
 You have unlimited access as part of your subscription.

 - OpenLearn – this website offers a range of free online courses in any subject you can imagine – genealogy, history, writing – have a browse and find something that meets your needs.